-The Minnesota Academic Excellence Foundation (MAEF) was created in statute in 1983 to leverage resources from business, government and education to address the issues of strong communities, high performing schools and student achievement.
-MAEF's role is to initiate and strengthen collaborations and partnerships to focus on education, to call public attention to the need for and attainment of academic excellence for all young people, and to advance best practices and innovative solutions.
-MAEF's board of directors is appointed by the Governor to represent business, education and government interests.
+The Minnesota Academic Excellence Foundation (MAEF) was created in statute in 1983 to serve as an innovative method for leveraging resources from business, government and education to address the issues of strong communities, high performing schools and student achievement.
+MAEF's role is to initiate and strengthen collaborations and partnerships to focus on education, to call public attention to the need for and attainment of academic excellence for all young people, and to advance best practices and innovative solutions through fast-time development and piloting.